 - Teach them to give thanks, always!

 Imagine how difficult it might be to know and experience the love of God without Scripture.
-It’s sobering and exciting at the same time because now that you know people groups all over the world need God’s Word in the language that speaks best to their hearts, you can pray for them!
+It’s sobering and exciting at the same time to have a chance to pray for people groups all over the world to receive God’s Word in the language that speaks best to their hearts!